nissi-devo/Emergency-Health-Streaming/README.md

 <h2><strong>Further Work</strong></h2>
 This project can be extended in various interesting ways.
 - Data from additional sources (possibly structured data regarding demographics of patients, stored in a relational database) can be merged into the pipeline.
 A datawarehouse, designed to fit various business use cases, can be designed and the data can be further transformed and loaded into it using a batch pipeline.
-- The data can be leveraged for various use cases pertaining to predictive analytics.
+- The data can also be leveraged for various use cases pertaining to predictive analytics.